 As part of its sales promotion arrangements with authorized Toyota and Lexus vehicle dealers and consumers, an affiliate funds various interest rate reduction programs on loans and leases.
 The affiliate reimburses the Company for the difference between the face amount and the fair value of the retail lease or loan to consumers.
-Finance receivables - net included in the condensed statement of financial position as at September 30, 2022 are net of \$439,957 (March 31, 2022 - \$462,190) related to these reimbursements received from an affiliate.
-Financing revenue includes \$147,515 for the period ended September 30, 2022 (September 30, 2021 - \$186,803) related to these reimbursements received from an affiliate.
+Finance receivables - net included in the condensed consolidated statement of financial position as at September 30, 2023 are net of \$346,538 (March 31, 2023 - \$399,357) related to these reimbursements received from an affiliate.
+Financing revenue includes \$123,103 for the period ended September 30, 2023 - \$147,515) related to these reimbursements received from an affiliate.